by Webb Pinner, Telepresence Lead

-INDEX 2010 marks the first time all of Okeanos Explorer’s primary capabilities have come together with shore-side Exploration Command Centers (ECCs) to conduct systematic exploration.
-These systems include: an EM302 multibeam sonar bathymetric mapping system, recently tested to 7800 meters water depth; a Remotely Operated Vehicle (ROV) equipped with high definition cameras, powerful underwater lighting and capable of descending to depths of 4000 meters; and a telepresence system enabling real-time ship-to-shore communication with shore-based participants including the transmission of high-definition video, two-way voice communication and large oceanographic datasets.
+INDEX-SATAL 2010 marks the first time all of NOAA Ship Okeanos Explorer’s primary capabilities have come together with shore-side Exploration Command Centers (ECCs) to conduct systematic exploration.
+These systems include: an EM302 multibeam sonar bathymetric mapping system, recently tested to 7,800 meters water depth; a remotely operated vehicle (ROV) equipped with high-definition cameras and powerful underwater lighting and capable of descending to depths of 4,000 meters; and a telepresence system enabling real-time ship-to-shore communication with shore-based participants including the transmission of high-definition video, two-way voice communication, and large oceanographic datasets.

-The Okeanos employs broadcast industry video encoders to deliver the High-Definition video to shore-based viewers with the highest quality and lowest latency (time delay) possible.
-Despite the intensive encoding and decoding processes, the delays introduced by the satellite link and land-based links, the video travels from the ROV at depths as deep as 4000m to the ECCs in an average of 6 seconds.
+The Okeanos employs broadcast industry video encoders to deliver the high-definition video to shore-based viewers with the highest quality and lowest latency (time delay) possible.
+Despite the intensive encoding and decoding processes, the delays introduced by the satellite link and land-based links, the video travels from the ROV at depths as deep as 4,000 meters to the ECCs in an average of 6 seconds.

-Voice communication between Okeanos Explorer and shore-side ECC’s uses another technology borrowed from the broadcast industry, an IP-enabled intercom system.
-The intercom system leverages the Okeanos Explorer’s Internet connectivity to connect all of the ship-based and shore-bases intercom units into a single system.
-This allows all participants, regardless of location to easily communicate with all other participants.
+Voice communication between the Okeanos Explorer and shore-side ECC’s uses another technology borrowed from the broadcast industry, an IP-enabled intercom system.
+The intercom system leverages the Okeanos Explorer’s Internet connectivity to connect all of the ship-based and shore-based intercom units into a single system.
+This allows all participants, regardless of location, to easily communicate with all other participants.

-The impact of the live ship-to-shore video feeds, the real-time two-way voice communication and the widespread participation with the Eventlog is marvelous: 10-20 scientists and thousands of public onlookers from three countries, five time zones, and distributed across thousands of miles, are able witness, discuss and document the incredible life and habitats persisting at the bottom of an Indonesian Sea.
+The impact of the live ship-to-shore video feeds, the real-time two-way voice communication, and the widespread participation with the Eventlog is marvelous: 10-20 scientists and thousands of public onlookers from three countries and five time zones and distributed across thousands of miles are able witness, discuss, and document the incredible life and habitats persisting at the bottom of the Indonesian Sea.